-Global Invasive Brain Devices Market
+Global Invasive Brain Devices Market Growth

 The global invasive brain devices market size was valued at USD 756.34 million in 2024 and is estimated to reach USD 2,498.68 million by 2033, growing at a CAGR of 14.2% during the forecast period (2025–2033).
 Advancements in technology, including neurostimulation and brain-computer interfaces (BCIs), are improving the functionality and efficacy of invasive brain devices, making them more accessible and attractive to patients.